danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 ## Deployment

 A full discussion of how to deploy Rails apps to production is out of scope for this post.
-But here's a few things to note for this app:
+But here's a few things to note for this app.

 Up until now, the Rails app has been running on a laptop, with ngrok forwarding traffic from Slack to `localhost`.
 For production use, you'll need to deploy your Rails application to a publicly accessible host, eg: `https://yourcompany-retropulse.com`.
 Then update all the url's in the Slack app to point to where the Rails app is running.
 You'll also need to make sure all the Slack environment variables (`SLACK_CLIENT_ID`, `SLACK_CLIENT_SECRET`, `SLACK_SIGNING_SECRET`, and `SLACK_VERIFICATION_TOKEN`) are populated in production.